alexcumplido/frontend-projects/tip-calculator/README.md

         Am event click on a reset button

     Requirement
-        Divide the bill cost between a specific number of poeple If a percentage tip applied, add that to the bill cost and re-calculate how much each one needs to pay Print the outputs in a panel so the it show how much each person needs to pay from the total bill cost and the tip
+        Divide the bill plus the tip  between a number of people Divide the tip betweeen a number of people
+        If a percentage tip applied, add that to the bill cost and re-calculate how much each one needs to pay Print the outputs in a panel so the it show how much each person needs to pay from the total bill cost and the tip